kersorianek/mon-portfolio/_posts/2019-02-27-Stakeholder-Management-Business-Analyst.md

 Business can get messy, especially when tasks and roles are unclear.
 There are different programs available to help organize and manage certain people with specific tasks.
 RACI is one of the best tools for organizing and managing businesses.

+## Stakeholder Analysis Techniques:
+Several stakeholder analysis techniques can aid in understanding stakeholders' characteristics, interests, and priorities.
+The following techniques are commonly used:

+### RACI Framework:
+The RACI (Responsible, Accountable, Consulted, Informed) framework clarifies roles and responsibilities among stakeholders.
+It ensures that each stakeholder understands their involvement in decision-making and the project's execution, reducing ambiguity and enhancing collaboration.

 ## RACI Matrix: What is RACI?